How to Actually Scale Your Marketing Efforts

 You need more email subscribers, more opt-ins, more downloads.
 Use email capture forms, gated content, free tools, and lead magnets that resonate with your ideal buyer.
 Offer value in exchange for contact info; providing something that earns your customers’ email addresses rather than just asking for it.

 From there, effective email automation tools allow you to segment, nurture, and deliver content to your audience that keeps them moving down the funnel towards the point of conversion.
+Create branded, stunning opt-in forms and pop-ups that make it easy to segment your audience easily for more personalized communication.
+Our go-to all-in-one solution is Flodesk.
+Sign up through our affiliate link to try it FREE, and get 25% off your first year—making it simple to capture, nurture, and grow your email list while keeping your audience engaged.

 Systemize Your Methods